 The capital city of Portugal Lisbon has many beaches scattered along the coastline, here you can try plenty of water sports.
 For a perfect combo of beach and city, Lisbon is a top pick in Europe.
 Have guaranteed fun by trying windsurfing, canoeing and kite surfing!

 With a myriad of places to see and explore, you’ll be spoilt for choice for accommodation choices.
 If you’d like to sample a slice of island life, head straight to Porto Santo.
 This small island boasts a spectacular view of the Atlantic Ocean and miles of sandy beaches to explore.
+Alternatively, Madeira and its capital city - plus a host of other resorts - are an excellent choice for something off of mainland Portugal.

 The cultural capital of Lisbon is the perfect destination for a fun night on your Portugal holiday, with plenty of bars and clubs lining the cobbled roads you are sure to have a great night out.
 Porto, not far from Lisbon, is even more laid-back, and you'll find it even cheaper!